Long Island MacArthur Airport

+Long Island MacArthur Airport (IATA: ISP, ICAO: KISP, FAA LID: ISP), formerly known as Islip Airport, is a public airport located in Ronkonkoma, New York, within the Town of Islip in Suffolk County, on Long Island.
+Covering 1,311 acre, the airport was established in 1942, activated in 1943, and began operating as a commercial airport in 1960.
+It has three runways and two helipads.

-MacArthur Airport serves Nassau and Suffolk counties as an alternative to John F. Kennedy and LaGuardia airports – both of which are located in the Borough of Queens in New York City.
+Owned and operated by the Town of Islip, MacArthur Airport serves Nassau and Suffolk counties as an alternative to John F. Kennedy and LaGuardia airports – both of which are located in Queens, a borough of New York City.
 Shuttle buses connect the airport to the Long Island Rail Road's Ronkonkoma station.

-The FAA designated LIMA an Official Metro Airport in early 2011, meaning it is now grouped with LaGuardia, JFK, and Newark in travel and informational searches for New York airports, providing better exposure.
-MacArthur Airport does not share the congested airspace of the city-centric airports and has an exceptional record of on-time performance.
+The Federal Aviation Administration (FAA) designated the airport an Official Metro Airport in early 2011, meaning it is now grouped with LaGuardia, Kennedy, and Newark in travel and informational searches for New York airports, thus providing better exposure.
+MacArthur Airport does not share the congested airspace of the city-centric airports, and it has an exceptional record of on-time performance.
 In 2009, 83.6% of flights arrived on time and 85.6% of flights departed on time.

-In 2017 the airport served more than 1.29 million airline passengers.
-In 2016 it had 124,154 aircraft operations, an average of 340 per day; 84% general aviation; 7% scheduled airline; 6% air taxi and 2% military.
+In 2016, it had 124,154 aircraft operations, an average of 340 per day; 84% general aviation; 7% scheduled airline; 6% air taxi and 2% military.
+In 2024, the airport served more than 1.36 million airline passengers.
 In July 2018, 247 aircraft were based at Islip: 141 single-engine, 30 multi-engine, 36 jets, 31 helicopters, and 9 military.
-The Town-owned Foreign Trade Zone is next to the airport property.
+The town-owned Islip Foreign Trade Zone is adjacent & directly connected to the airport.

-MacArthur Airport was originally named Islip Airport, and following General Douglas MacArthur's world-famous escape from the Philippines, it was renamed in his honor.

 History

 Early years

-In April 1942 the Town of Islip contracted with the federal government to build an airfield on town-owned land for military use.
-Within months the Civil Aeronautics Administration – the predecessor to today's Federal Aviation Administration – funded construction of three paved runways.
-Originally named Islip Airport, at the suggestion of Charles H. Duryea, a local elected official, the airport was renamed MacArthur Airport after General Douglas MacArthur, whose dramatic escape from the Philippines had captured the attention of the world.
+In April 1942, the Town of Islip contracted with the federal government to build an airfield on town-owned land for military use.
+Within months, the Civil Aeronautics Administration – the predecessor to today's Federal Aviation Administration – funded the construction of the airport and three paved runways through the federally-funded Development of Landing Areas for National Defense (DLAND) program.
+Originally named Islip Airport, at the suggestion of Charles H. Duryea – a local elected official, the airport was renamed MacArthur Airport after U.S. Army General Douglas MacArthur, whose dramatic escape from the Philippines during World War II had captured the attention of the world.
+The airport was officially activated in May 1943.

-In 1944 Lockheed Aircraft Corporation built the first hangar at the airport.
-Five years later the Town built the airport's first terminal building preparing for airline flights.
-Through the 1950s the Sperry Corporation conducted aerospace research at the airport.
+In 1944, Lockheed Aircraft Corporation built the first hangar at the airport.
+Five years later, the Town of Islip built the airport's first terminal building, in preparation for airline flights.
+Through the 1950s, the Sperry Corporation conducted aerospace research at the airport.

-In 1947, the Town of Islip offered the airport to the Port of New York Authority (now the Port Authority of New York & New Jersey).
-The offer was rejected because of the airport's location outside of the port region.
+In 1947, the Town of Islip offered the airport to the Port of New York Authority (which is today the Port Authority of New York and New Jersey).
+The offer was rejected by the authority because of the airport's location outside of the port region.